 20 20

-A Moonless Night Hot wind blows the smell Destruction, Devistation My neighbors sleep Yet, so many weep Fire on the wind Virus in the air So many in Dispair No one stops to ask....
+A Moonless Night Hot wind blows the smell Destruction, Devistation My neighbors sleep Yet, so many weep Fire on the wind Virus in the air So many in Despair No one stops to ask....
 Why?
 I have sight How are you blind?
 So many assume they know the answers without ever thinking of Asking the…Read more 20 20

 Sleep is for the ignorant